Puppet-RampUpProgram/control-repo/README.md

 ### GitLab

-1. On a new server, install GitLab
+1. On a new server, install GitLab CE.
  - https://about.gitlab.com/downloads/

-2. After GitLab is installed you may sign into the web UI with the `root` user and password `5iveL!fe`
+2. After GitLab is installed, sign into the web UI with the user `root`

-2. In the GitLab UI, create a group called `puppet` ( this is case sensitive )
+2. In the GitLab UI, create a group called `puppet`
  - http://doc.gitlab.com/ce/workflow/groups.html

-3. In the GitLab UI, make a user for yourself
+3. In the GitLab UI, make yourself a user to edit and push code.

-4. From your laptop or development machine, make an SSH key to link with your user.
+4. From your laptop or development machine, make an SSH key and link it with your GitLab user.
- - Note: this is used for your laptop to communicate with your GitLab server to push code
+ - Note: The SSH key allows your laptop to communicate with the GitLab server and push code.
  - https://help.github.com/articles/generating-ssh-keys/
  - http://doc.gitlab.com/ce/ssh/README.html

-7. In the GitLab UI, add your user to the `puppet` group
+7. In the GitLab UI, add your user to the `puppet` group.
- - Make sure to give your user at least master permissions so you can complete the below steps
+ - You must give your user at least master permissions to complete the following steps.
  - Read more about permissions:
     - https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/permissions/permissions.md

-8. In the GitLab UI, create a project called `control-repo` and set its Namespace to the `puppet` group
+8. In the GitLab UI, create a project called `control-repo` and set its Namespace to the `puppet` group.

-10. On your laptop, clone this PuppetLabs-RampUpProgram control repo
+10. On your laptop, clone this PuppetLabs-RampUpProgram control repo.
  - `git clone https://github.com/PuppetLabs-RampUpProgram/control-repo.git`
  - `cd control-repo`

-14. On your laptop, remove the origin remote
+14. On your laptop, remove the origin remote.
  - `git remote remove origin`

-15. On your laptop, add your internal repo as the origin remote
+15. On your laptop, add your local repo as the origin remote.
  - `git remote add origin <SSH URL of your GitLab repo>`

-16. On your laptop, push the production branch of the repo from your machine up to your Git server
+16. On your laptop, push the production branch of the repo from your machine up to your Git server.
  - `git push origin production`

 ### Stash